Merch Beta

 0.75 oz

-Often referred to as silver or white, these rums are actually lightly aged (1-3 years), but have had their color removed by charcoal filtering.
-They are molasses based (as opposed to the cane juice-based rhum agricole, clairin, or cachaça).
-Flavors range from light (Bacardi, Caña Brava, Plantation 3 Star, El Dorado 3) to more flavorful (Probitas, Ten-To-One).
+Often referred to as silver or white, these rums are actually lightly aged (1-3 years), but have had any color filtered out.
+They are typically molasses based (as opposed to the cane juice-based rhum agricole, clairin, or cachaça).
+Flavors range from light (Bacardi, Caña Brava, Plantation 3 Star, El Dorado 3) to more flavorful blended options (Probitas, Ten-To-One).

 0.75 oz